 SET UP : PHONE CONNECTION

-When signing up with a landline provider in Portugal, you’ll likely need to provide the following information:
+When signing up for a landline provider in Portugal, prepare to provide:

 Identification (most likely a Passport)